GemeenteUtrecht/zaakafhandelcomponent/backend/INSTALL.rst

         $ export SECRET_KEY=your_unique_key

     The key is a random string.
-Te genereren op https://www.miniwebtool.com/django-secret-key-generator/
+You can generate it here: `https://www.miniwebtool.com/django-secret-key-generator/`_.

 2. Start the database and web services: